AlessandroRizzardi/ORC-Assignment-3/README.md

 ## Introduction

 The goal of this assignment is to implement the Deep Q-Learning algorithm with a simple continuous time (state-space) 1-pendulumn environment, using discrete control input space.
+The environment used for implementing this final project made use of Keras which is a framework built on top of TensorFlow.

 ## Setup the enviroment